sumitsinha/Deep_Learning_for_Manufacturing/README.md

 * **Trained Models** - Consists of a file structure created for each case study that is run.
 This file structure consists of training and testing logs, trained models and plots
 * **Pre-Trained Models** - Consists of state of the art pre-trained 3D CNN models such as Voxnet (Object Detection) and 3D U-Net (Medical Scan Segmentation)
 * **Configuration** - specify the configuration parameters for different case studies and other parametrized applications such as model training, model construction, Sampling for active learning, transfer learning etc.

+## Verification and Validation
+Details of verification and validation of the model on an actual system can be found here: [**Real System Implementation**](https://sumitsinha.github.io/Deep_Learning_for_Manufacturing/html/real_system_implementation.html)

 ##### Please cite work as: